Warped Tour: Warped Tour 2025

 On September 11, 2024, Rock Feed reported that Warped Tour would return in 2025 for "a series of festivals" to celebrate its 30th anniversary, and that both founder Lyman and Live Nation would be involved.
 On September 17, Lyman told Pollstar "We have something cooking for 2025.
 Details should be ready in a few weeks."
 A month later, on October 17, three festivals were announced for 2025, taking place in Washington, D.C. on June 14 and 15, followed by Long Beach, California on July 26 and 27, and Orlando, Florida on November 15 and 16.
 It was revealed that Insomniac would assist in producing the festivals.
 Both the D.C. and Long Beach dates sold out on November 1.
-On January 27, 2025, Warped Tour’s social media accounts began announcing bands daily until February 26, when the full lineups were released.
+On January 27, 2025, Warped Tour's social media accounts began announcing bands daily until February 26, when the full lineups were released.

 Warped Tour 2026

-In an October 2024 interview with Rolling Stone, Lyman mentioned the possibility of adding more dates in the coming years, saying "If it works, we’ll look to the future to do more."
+In an October 2024 interview with Rolling Stone, Lyman mentioned the possibility of adding more dates in the coming years, saying "If it works, we'll look to the future to do more."
 In June 2025, due to the overwhelming success of the D.C. festival, it was announced that the Warped Tour would return for another two-day event in D.C. on June 13-14, 2026.
+In November 2025, it was announced that the Vans Warped Tour would also return for another two-day event at the Long Beach Convention Center in Long Beach, California on July 25-26, 2026, as well as Orlando, Florida on November 14-15, 2026 at Camping World Stadium.
+In addition to the returning locations, it was announced that two new international locations will added to the 2026 Warped Tour.
+The tour will include a two-day event at Jean-Drapeau Park in Montreal, Quebec, Canada on August 21-22, 2026, and Mexico City, Mexico at the Autodromo Hermanos Rodriguez on September 12-13, 2026.